gruntwork-io/kubergrunt/README.md

 See the command help for all the available options: `kubergrunt helm configure --help`.

+This command should be run by a **helm user** to setup their local `helm` client to access a deployed Tiller instance.
+Note that the user needs to have already been granted access via the `kubergrunt helm grant` command.

 #### grant

 This subcommand will grant access to an installed helm server to a given RBAC entity (`User`, `Group`, or